ioanassenov/Piezo-Motor-Stage-Scanning/readme.md

 *Note that the xy coordinate system is inertial and is NOT fixed to the stage*

 Movement of the stage is open-loop control when run without limit switches or other sensors.
-The range of motion in the forward direction is about `7200` steps.
+With the default speed, the range of motion in the forward direction is about `7200` steps.
 The range of motion in the reverse direction is about `15400` steps.
+This value can change depending on the step rate.

 ## Hysteresis
 The piezoelectric inertial drive stages exhibit different behaviors moving